 Twin-to-twin transfusion syndrome

-- Increased risk of neonatal morbidity (growth restrictions, congenital abnormalities) and mortality
+- Increased risk of neonatal morbidity; (growth restrictions, prematurity, cerebral palsy, congenital abnormalities) and mortality

 We list the most important complications.
 The selection is not exhaustive.